VoiSmart/pjsip-android-builder/README.md

 # pjsip-android-builder
-Easily build PJSIP with OpenSSL support for Android, by using a Linux virtual machine
+Easily build PJSIP with OpenSSL, OpenH264 and libyuv support for Android, by using a Linux virtual machine

 ## Purpose
 I needed a fast and easily replicable build system to build PJSIP http://www.pjsip.org/ library for Android, without wasting a lot of time reading docs and forums every time.
 So, I thought of making a Linux virtual machine and make some scripts to easily download all the requirements and configure it to be a complete build environment.